Loading Now

 ×

-timberland-forest-inner-mongolia-2001 Timberland’s Horqin Reforestation Project Inner Mongolia 2011
+timberland-forest-inner-mongolia-2001 Timberland’s Horqin Reforestation Project in Inner Mongolia

-Thanks to Timberland Malaysia, I had the great opportunity to join in their yearly Horqin Reforestation Project in Inner Mongolia in 2011.
-This is a major part of their Earthkeepers effort to combat desertification and sandstorm in Horqin, Inner Mongolia.
+Thanks to Timberland Malaysia, I had the great opportunity to join in their yearly Timberland’s Horqin Reforestation Project in Inner Mongolia.
+This is a major part of their Earthkeeper’s effort to combat desertification and sandstorms in Horqin, Inner Mongolia.

-This trip was an unforgettable journey for me, from the tree planting activities to getting to know the myriad of beautiful people, the spectacular scenery which seems to be everywhere and of course the consumption of glorious local food!
+This trip was an unforgettable journey for me, from the tree-planting activities to getting to know the myriad of beautiful people, the spectacular scenery that seems to be everywhere, and, of course, the consumption of glorious local food!

-Honestly, I would also like to experience the jobs undertaken by Mr Yoshio Kitaura and Mr Takashi Otaki, the two main persons behind Green Network.
-They are a Japanese NGO who has been working with Timberland to green the Horqin desert in Inner Mongolia since 2001.
+I would also like to experience the jobs undertaken by Mr Yoshio Kitaura and Mr Takashi Otaki, the two prominent persons behind Green Network.
+They are a Japanese NGO that has been working with Timberland to green the Horqin desert in Inner Mongolia since 2001.

-tree-pruning-earthkeepers-timberland Timberland’s Horqin Reforestation Project Inner Mongolia 2011
+tree-pruning-earthkeepers-timberland Timberland’s Horqin Reforestation Project in Inner Mongolia

 Tree Pruning at Wafang Desert

-After a hearty local breakfast, we headed out to Wafang desert and it started to drizzle halfway.
-I was slightly disappointed with the weather condition but luckily, throughout the journey, I was distracted by the beautiful landscape of pine trees, endless rows of corn fields and sunflowers.
+After a hearty local breakfast, we headed out to Wafang desert, and it started to drizzle halfway.
+I was slightly disappointed with the weather, but luckily, throughout the journey, I was distracted by the beautiful landscape of pine trees, endless rows of corn fields, and sunflowers.

-tree-pruning-timberland-horqin Timberland’s Horqin Reforestation Project Inner Mongolia 2011
+tree-pruning-timberland-horqin Timberland’s Horqin Reforestation Project in Inner Mongolia

-It was still drizzling when we reached the site, but spirits were not dampened and most of us seems to be enjoying the cool weather and looking forward to prune some trees!
+It was still drizzling when we reached the site, but spirits were not dampened, and most of us seemed to be enjoying the cool weather and looking forward to pruning some trees!

-tree-pruning-earth-keepers Timberland’s Horqin Reforestation Project Inner Mongolia 2011
+tree-pruning-earth-keepers Timberland’s Horqin Reforestation Project in Inner Mongolia

-The pruning of the lower branches encourage faster and greater growth as explained by Mr Yoshio Kitaura, the Managing Director of Green Network.
+The pruning of the lower branches encourages faster and more significant growth, as explained by Mr Yoshio Kitaura.

-tree-pruning-horqin-inner-mongolia Timberland’s Horqin Reforestation Project Inner Mongolia 2011
+tree-pruning-horqin-inner-mongolia Timberland’s Horqin Reforestation Project in Inner Mongolia

 Tree Planting at Agula Desert

-earthkeepers-2001-timberland-horqin Timberland’s Horqin Reforestation Project Inner Mongolia 2011
+earthkeepers-2001-timberland-horqin Timberland’s Horqin Reforestation Project in Inner Mongolia

 Heading to the Wafang Desert

-Then we were ‘herded’ into a truck, another unforgettable journey to the actual tree planting site.
-Along the way were magnificent views of farms, Mongolian yurts, mountains, local horses, cattle and sheep.
+Then, we were ‘herded’ into a truck, another unforgettable journey to the actual tree planting site.
+Along the way, we enjoyed magnificent views of farms, Mongolian yurts, mountains, and local horses, cattle, and sheep.

-mongolian-yurts-homes-timberland Timberland’s Horqin Reforestation Project Inner Mongolia 2011 Mongolian Yurts or Homes
+mongolian-yurts-homes-timberland Timberland’s Horqin Reforestation Project in Inner Mongolia

-inner-mongolia-livestock-horqin Timberland’s Horqin Reforestation Project Inner Mongolia 2011
+inner-mongolia-livestock-horqin Timberland’s Horqin Reforestation Project in Inner Mongolia

 A horse in the Wafang Desert

-timberland-forest-horqin-inner-mongolia Timberland’s Horqin Reforestation Project Inner Mongolia 2011
+timberland-forest-horqin-inner-mongolia Timberland’s Horqin Reforestation Project in Inner Mongolia

 Since 2001, Timberland has planted one million trees in Horqin and has committed to plant two million more in the next decade.

-timberland-earthkeepers-2011 Timberland’s Horqin Reforestation Project Inner Mongolia 2011
+timberland-earthkeepers-2011 Timberland’s Horqin Reforestation Project in Inner Mongolia

 This is what desertification looks like.
-Overgrazing by domestic livestock creates desertification which in turn produces sandstorm that affects China and its neighboring countries like Japan and Taiwan.
+Overgrazing by domestic livestock creates desertification, producing sandstorms that affect China and neighbouring countries like Japan and Taiwan.

-aishah-sinclaire-timberland-2011 Timberland’s Horqin Reforestation Project Inner Mongolia 2011
+aishah-sinclaire-timberland-2011 Timberland’s Horqin Reforestation Project in Inner Mongolia

-In the photo above, Aishah and fellow Earthkeepers forming a human chain to water the newly-planted tree saplings.
+Aishah and fellow Earthkeepers formed a human chain to water the newly planted tree saplings.
 Aishah Sinclair, Malaysian actress and television host, is the ambassador for Timberland Earthkeepers.
 She is well-known for helping to inculcate a caring attitude for the environment, especially with the younger generation.

-timberland-outdoors-mongolia-2011-team Timberland’s Horqin Reforestation Project Inner Mongolia 2011
+timberland-outdoors-mongolia-2011-team Timberland’s Horqin Reforestation Project in Inner Mongolia

 The team from Malaysia and Singapore, including the winners from the Timberland Photography Contest 2011.

-timberland-outdoors-team-horqin-2011 Timberland’s Horqin Reforestation Project Inner Mongolia 2011
+timberland-outdoors-team-horqin-2011 Timberland’s Horqin Reforestation Project in Inner Mongolia

-timberland-outdoors-team-mongolia-2011 Timberland’s Horqin Reforestation Project Inner Mongolia 2011
+timberland-outdoors-team-mongolia-2011 Timberland’s Horqin Reforestation Project in Inner Mongolia

-“Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree.”
+“Even if I knew that the world would go to pieces tomorrow, I would still plant my apple tree.”
 Martin Luther King

 Share this content: